 - For issues that are disclosed on the Schedule UTP, the team may ask the taxpayer for information about the relevant facts affecting the tax treatment of the position and information about the identity of the tax issue.
 The team cannot ask the taxpayer to explain their rationale for determining that the issue was uncertain, or for information about the hazards of the position or an analysis of support for or against the tax position.

-- The fact that an issue disclosed on the Schedule UTP was present on a prior year audit is not sufficient to automatically roll over an issue from one year to the next.
+- The fact that an issue disclosed on the Schedule UTP was an issue in a prior year audit is not reason enough to automatically roll over an issue from one year to the next.
 The examiner should review the issue in the current year, verify the facts, and determine whether the issue merits examination.

-- The fact that an issue disclosed on a 2010 Schedule UTP is selected for examination is not sufficient to automatically raise the issue in a prior year whether or not that prior year is already under examination.
-In fact, as part of a regular examination, it is unusual to open an issue in a prior year, especially if the examination has reached the resolution phase under IRM 4.46.5.
+- The fact that an issue disclosed on a 2018 Schedule UTP is selected for examination is not reason enough to automatically raise the issue in a prior year, regardless of whether prior year is already under examination.
+In fact, as part of a regular examination, it is unusual to open an issue in a prior year, especially if the examination has reached the resolution phase under IRM 184.108.40.206.
 In most situations, the case would be closed as planned, and a determination made as to whether the issue should be addressed in the subsequent year based on the risk analysis and materiality.

 - When a Schedule UTP is attached to the return, but no issues are disclosed:

 - The team should check line 14 of Form 1120 Schedule K and determine whether the taxpayer answered "yes" or "no" to the question which asks whether the corporation is required to file Schedule UTP.